zicklag/docs-1/extensions/layouts.md

 </script>
 ```

-In addition to some pre-defined props, the component receives the state defined inside the `setup()` function as
+In addition to some predefined props, the component receives the state defined inside the `setup()` function as
 individual props.
-Besides some pre-defined emits, the component also provides emits for every property returned by the
+Besides some predefined emits, the component also provides emits for every property returned by the
 `setup()` function.
 Those emits are prefixed by `update:`.

 These props and emits are available in all components associated with your layout.